libp2p/specs/connections/stream-migration.md

 state of the old stream.

-The protocol should only be used when the initiator knows the responder understands the stream-migration protocol (otherwise you'll waste a roundtrip).
+The protocol should only be used when the initiator knows the responder understands the stream-migration protocol to avoid wasting 1 round trip.

 The protocol works as a prefix before another protocol.
 If we are creating a stream for some user protocol `P`, we coordinate the stream-migration protocol first, and then negotiate protocol `P` later.
-The initial stream-migration negotiation is so that both sides agree on an ID for the stream.
-This way when a peer decides to migrate the stream, it can reference which stream it wants to migrate and both peers know which stream is being referenced.
+The stream-migration protocol assigns an ID for the stream with the `Label` or `Migrate` message so that both sides can know the ID for the stream.
+This way when a peer decides to migrate the stream later on, it can reference which stream it wants to migrate and both peers know which stream is being referenced.

 ![stream-migration](./stream-migration/stream-migration.svg)